Business Administration (Catalog)

 • Demonstrate the importance of the role of business ethics in today's world.

-• Demonstrate ways current economic and business events impact the society as a whole in a diverse learning environment.
+• Demonstrate ways current economic and business events impact the society as a whole.

 • Demonstrate how to use social media tools and techniques appropriately in the current business environment.